developer-zebra/developer-zebra-site/src/mdna/index.md

    anchor_id: touch-mode
    title: New Touch Mode Panel Quickly Adapts to Change
    subtitle: New in Zebra MX 10.3
    description: Long-pressing the power key on supported Zebra devices now provides quick access to Touch Mode settings, a new settings panel that allows users to switch touch-screen modes to quickly adapt to changes in the computing environment.
+For example, if the user walks into a refrigerated room, the device after long-pressing can be configured for a gloved hand with a single tap.
    url: https://techdocs.zebra.com/mx/powerkeymgr/#touch-panel-showhide
    video: kRHkg0JGj_Q
    video_type: youtube
-   button_text: Learn More About The Touch Mode Panel
+   button_text: Learn More About Touch-mode Panel Options
  - image-location: right
    anchor_id: update-app
    title: Select Which Apps to Update Without Allowing All
    subtitle: New in Zebra MX 10.3
    description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
-Now, Zebra's App Manager utility lets administrators decide which apps on a device can update and which should stay the same until explicitly allowed to receive an upgrade.
+Now, Zebra's App Manager utility lets administrators decide which apps on a device can be updated and which should stay the same until explicitly allowed to receive an upgrade.
    url: https://techdocs.zebra.com/mx/appmgr/#action
    video: t7J8e2rVcMM
    video_type: youtube
-   button_text: Click, then scroll down to see Actions 16 & 17
+   button_text: Learn more about App Manager Actions
  - image-location: left
    anchor_id: smart-leash
    title: Smart Leash Helps Keep Peripherals Close at Hand
    subtitle: New in Zebra Device Central 3.1
-   description: The new Smart Leash feature in Zebra's Device Central Bluetooth management app notifies the device user with sounds and/or vibrations when a peripheral they've been using loses connectivity with their device.
-If the user moves out of an area without the peripheral, for example, Smart Leash activates the selected notification(s), helping ensure that the peripheral is not lost or left behind.
+   description: The new Smart Leash feature in Zebra's Device Central Bluetooth management app notifies the device user with sound and/or vibration when a peripheral they've been using loses connectivity with their device.
+For example, if the user moves out of an area without the peripheral, Smart Leash activates the selected notification(s), helping to ensure that the peripheral isn't left behind.
    url: https://techdocs.zebra.com/devicecentral/latest/guide/usage/#smartleash
    video: pLuftOwcAFk
    video_type: youtube